 Foothills campus: Route 33

 The Equine Center, Atmospheric Science Center, and Engineering Research Center are just a few of the many facilities located at our Foothills Campus.
-Route 33 is a relatively new bus route that will get you there.
+Route 33 will get you there.

-It picks up once an hour from 7 a.m. to 6 p.m. during the school year.
+It picks up several times an hour from 7 a.m. to 6 p.m. during the school year.

 West of campus: Routes 2 and 3

-If you’re planning to be out late-night, the Gold Route runs through some of these areas until 3 a.m. on Fridays and Saturdays.
+If you’re planning to be out late, the Gold Route runs through some of these areas until almost 3 a.m. on Friday and Saturday nights.

 Denver: The Bustang